TusharJ19/ECOMMERCE-SALES-DASHBOARD/README.md

 # ECOMMERCE-SALES-DASHBOARD
-Developed an interactive dashboard for Tushar Store to track online sales across India.
-Utilized advanced parameters, filters, and slicers for customization.
-Established data connections and performed manipulations for dynamic visualizations.
-Created diverse charts, providing clear insights into sales performance and enhancing decision-making.
+Objective: The owner of Tushar Store sought to create an interactive dashboard to track and analyze their online sales across India.
+I was thrilled to take on this challenge and deliver a comprehensive solution.

+Key Learnings from the Project:
+ 1. Interactive Dashboard Creation: Developed a dynamic dashboard to monitor and analyze online sales data effectively.
+ 2. Advanced Parameters & Customization: Utilized complex parameters to drill down into worksheets, enhancing customization with filters and slicers.
+ 3. Data Connections & Calculations: Established connections, joined new tables, and performed data manipulations to enable user-driven parameters for insightful visualizations.
+ 4. Diverse Visualizations: Implemented various customized visualizations, including bar charts, pie charts, donut charts, clustered bar charts, scatter charts, line charts, area charts, maps, and slicers, to represent data clearly and interactively.